turtlecoin/turtlecoin-docs/docs/guides/Using-tipbot.md

 Before you can tip, you need to know your balance.
 Your balance is the amount of TRTL you have in your tipjar wallet to tip to others.

-To check your balance, type `.balance`. trtlbot++ will PM you with how much balance you have remaining in your tipjar wallet.
+To check your balance, type `.balance`.
+TIPBOT will PM you with how much balance you have remaining in your tipjar wallet.

 ![balance](../assets/balance.png)